AuroralH2020/auroral-node/README.md

 ### Used components ###
 Node contains multiple components:
-- agent
+- AURORAL agent
   - custom component that hande all API requests and contains all logic
   - required
-- redis
+- Redis
   - in memory data store used for caching
   - optional
-- nginx
+- Nginx
   - proxy server handling request redirection to agent
   - required
-- gateway
+- AURORAL gateway
   - java application handling commmunication over XMPP with AURORAL network
   - required
-- wothive + triplestore
+- Wothive + Triplestore
   - semantic adapter
   - optional
-- DLC
+- AURORAL DLT Client
-  - blockchain component
+  - Fabric hyperledger client
   - optional
 - Adapter
-  - Connection to underlying devices
+  - Connection to underlying smart infrastructure
   - optional

-WoT, DLC and adapter are under development and are not enabled or included by default
+WoT, DLT and adapter are under development and are not enabled or included by default

 ### Requirements ###
-- docker
+- Docker
-- docker-compose
+- Docker-compose
-- Architecture: amd64, arm64 or armv7
+- Available architecture images: amd64, arm64 or armv7 (RaspberryPi and similar)

 ### Deployment ###